Robust Moving Target Defence Against False Data Injection Attacks in Power Grids: Robust MTD Algorithms

 where $\cos{\theta_{k+1}}$ is the $(k+1)$th largest singular value.

-As far as we know, there is no direct method to solve \eqref{eq:incomplete_0} as finding the singular value at a certain position requires solving the SVD on $\bm{P}_N\bm{P}_N'$ and locating the $1$th to $k$th singular vectors.
+To our knowledge, there is no direct method to solve \eqref{eq:incomplete_0} as finding the singular value at a certain position requires solving the SVD of $\bm{P}_N\bm{P}_N'$ and locating the $1$th to $k$th singular vectors.
 Therefore, we propose an iterative Algorithm \ref{alg:incomplete} to solve \eqref{eq:incomplete_0}.
-In line 1 of Algorithm \ref{alg:incomplete}, a warm start $\Delta \bm{x}^0$ is firstly found by minimizing the Frobenius norm $\|\cdot\|_F$, which is shown to be an upper bound to $\cos{\theta_{k+1}}$.
+In line 1 of Algorithm \ref{alg:incomplete}, a warm start $\Delta \bm{x}^0$ is firstly found by minimising the Frobenius norm $\|\cdot\|_F$, which is shown to be an upper bound to $\cos{\theta_{k+1}}$.